 $12.50 per bundle of 5

-that one would expect from any S. viminalis hybrid.
+that one would expect from any Salix viminalis hybrid.
 Mid October

-Catkins bursting out of the gray bud scales inherited from S. cinerea.
-Early April
+Catkins bursting out of the gray bud scales inherited from Salix cinerea.

 Female catkins of this hybrid shown in different stages of development.